Soldier: In media and popular culture

-Since the earliest recorded history, soldiers and warfare have been depicted in countless works, including songs, folk tales, stories, memoirs, biographies, novels and other narrative fiction, drama, films, and more recently television and video, comic books, graphic novels, and games.
-Often these portrayals have emphasized the heroic qualities of soldiers in war, but at times have emphasized war's inherent dangers, confusions, and trauma and their effect on individual soldiers and others.
+Since the earliest recorded history, soldiers and warfare have been depicted in countless works, including songs, folk tales, stories, memoirs, biographies, novels, and other narrative fiction; drama; films; and, more recently, television and video, comic books, graphic novels, and games.
+Often, these portrayals have emphasized the heroic qualities of soldiers in war, but at times have highlighted war's inherent dangers, confusion, and trauma, and their effects on individual soldiers and others.